Signs that autistic children are ready for toilet training

 Autistic children generally show the same signs of readiness for toilet training as typically developing children.
 But these signs might appear when autistic children are older, and the training might take longer.

-- being able to follow a simple instruction like ‘Sit on the toilet’, and being able to pull their pants up and down
+- follow a simple instruction like ‘Sit on the toilet’

-- having regular, formed bowel movements
+- do regular, formed bowel movements

 Before you start toilet training, it’s a good idea to speak with your child’s paediatrician or GP.
 They can rule out any medical problems that might get in the way of toilet training and say whether your child might be ready to start.